alexander-jiang/riichi-bot/diary.md

 - Fixed bug with `mahjong_hand::MahjongHand::get_tenpai_tiles_build_shapes` function falsely saying that completing a pair into a triplet would be a winning tile (even if the hand has 3 complete groups and 1 pair and 1 non-pair incomplete group)
 - Fixed bug with tenpai `tile_grouping::get_all_tenpai_wait_tiles` function allowing to be tenpai on a tile when all four copies of that tile are in your hand

+TODO: cleanup old / unused code - start from the tile class, then work up to the tile groups
+TODO: consolidate the functions for converting between different representations for tiles (e.g. tile "id", which is a u8 from 0 to 33 inclusive, and a string) and for tile sets/lists (e.g. list of tile ids, list of tiles as strings, or a count-array: a 34-length array of counts for each tile type)
+TODO: make sure we have fully tested the tenpai check, as well as determining which tiles are the winning tiles, the potential groupings, and the shanten + upgrade calculations

 ### Jul 7 2025

 Fixed the bug with the monte carlo basic analysis: need to include the tiles that are in the starting hand from the remaining tile count array when initializing the pool of tiles to draw from, which means the tenpai rate on the first turn matches the expectation (should be 15/93 = 16.13%).